u250149023/Cpp-Survival-Guide-for-First-Year-1st-Semester/README.md

 This guide is crafted to be a quick reference for your C++ programming journey, ensuring that you have all the essential information at your fingertips.
 Happy coding, and welcome to the world of **C++**!

+## Disclaimer
+The information and code provided in this repository are for educational purposes only.
+While every effort has been made to ensure accuracy and completeness, the author cannot be held responsible for any errors, omissions, or consequences arising from the use of this material.
+Users are encouraged to seek professional advice when needed.

+## Contributions
+Contributions to this repository are welcome.
+By contributing, you agree to the terms of the Custom Proprietary License and certify that your contributions are your own work and that you have the right to share them.
+Contributions should be original and should not infringe on any copyrights, trademarks, or other proprietary rights.

+## Third-Party Content
+This repository may include references to third-party libraries, tools, or content.
+Such references are provided for convenience and educational purposes only.
+The inclusion of third-party content does not imply endorsement or affiliation.
+Users are encouraged to review the licenses and terms of use for any third-party content included.

+## Usage Guidelines
+  - Respect the License: Do not copy, modify, or distribute the contents of this repository without explicit permission.
+  - Attribution: If you use or refer to any part of this repository in your work, please provide proper attribution.
+  - Privacy and Data Protection: Do not include any sensitive or personal data in your contributions.

+## Reporting Issues
+If you notice any issues or have concerns about the content in this repository, please contact [ lauriojohnangelo@gmail.com ] to report the problem.
+We take copyright and other legal issues seriously and will address them promptly.